ROCm/amdgpu-docs/docs/index.md

-# AMD Instinct Datacenter GPU Driver
+# AMD Instinct Data Center GPU Driver

-This site documents the features and capabilities of the GPU driver, amdgpu, along with GPU BIOS compatiblity information.
+This site documents the features and capabilities of the GPU driver, amdgpu, along with GPU BIOS compatibility information.